DWolf-19/awesome-privacy/README.md

 <img src="assets/check.svg"></img> **You can also use**:
 - [GitLab](https://about.gitlab.com/) - The most advanced all-in-one DevSecOps platform.
 You can self-host it on your own server.
+- [Forgejo](https://forgejo.org/) - Self-hosted lightweight software forge.
+Easy to install and low maintenance.
+You can create an account on [Codeberg](https://codeberg.org/) and other instances or download it to self-host your own.
+It focuses on security, scaling, federation and privacy.
     - [Codeberg](https://codeberg.org/) - Collaboration platform providing Git hosting and services for free and open source software.
 Codeberg is maintained by the non-profit organization Codeberg e.V., based in Berlin, Germany.
 No tracking.
 No third-party cookies.
 No profiteering.
 - [Gitea](https://about.gitea.com/) - Enables the creation and management of repositories based on Git.
 GitHub-like.
 Can be self-hosted.

 ## Mail